 Will Tax Cuts Provide a Necessary Boost?

-Tax cuts in China will likely be at the center of Beijing’s fight against its slowing economy.
-Tax and fee reductions are expected to total around 2 trillion yuan ($300 billion) or 2% of GDP this year, boosting GDP growth by 0.46 percentage points, according to J.P.
-Morgan Research estimates.
+Tax cuts in China is at the center of Beijing’s fight against its slowing economy.
+The government announced a total package of 2 trillion yuan ($300 billion) reduction in tax and fee burden in 2019, or 2% of GDP this year.
 While the Chinese government previously favored spending on infrastructure as a fiscal stimulus, that led to a sharp rise in local government and state-owned enterprise debt — which Beijing has been trying to keep under control.

 “The major fiscal effort will be tax cuts this year, instead of the infrastructure spending it relied on in the past.
 The government has grasped the problem and is adopting a different style of fiscal stimulus: tax cuts, for both households and corporations,” said Zhu.